 Can You Buy Property in New York With Good Credit and No Money Down?

 You work hard for your money.
-You know that you want to own a home soon enough, but getting that down payment is really getting to be a downer.
+You know you want to own a home soon enough, but getting that down payment will be a downer.

-It’d take years to be able to scrape up the thousands you’d need in order to get that traditional 20% mortgage down payment, right?
+It'd take years to scrape up the thousands you'd need to get that traditional 20% mortgage down payment, right?

-As people start to get priced out of old school mortgages, many are looking for alternatives that can guide them towards home ownership.
+As people start to get priced out of old-school mortgages, many are looking for alternatives that can guide them toward home ownership.

-People are really working at showing their mettle when it comes to money management.
+People are working at showing their mettle when it comes to money management.

 A responsible buyer is what banks really should want.
 So, it makes sense to use good credit to your advantage.

-After all, you should be able to qualify if you have a stable job and a good credit history, right?
+After all, you should be able to qualify if you have a stable job and a good credit history.

-If you’ve been wondering how to sidestep the down payment, you’re not alone.
-Here are some of the better options that can still open up home ownership for you.
+You're not alone if you've been wondering how to sidestep the down payment.
+Here are some better options that can still open home ownership for you.

 Buying with Good Credit and No Down Payment

-• There are a number of options for those who have good credit, but may have limited funds for a down payment or those would rather save money.
+- There are several options for those who have good credit but may have limited funds for a down payment or would instead save money.

-• Many types of mortgages today offer close to 0% down such as FHA loans.
-However, many lenders offering conventional loans now have their own programs, especially for first-time buyers.
+- Many types of mortgages today offer close to 0% down, such as FHA loans.
+However, many lenders offering conventional loans now have their programs, especially for first-time buyers.

-• Some creative ways to avoid down payment are swapping properties, different approaches to negotiating with the seller such as seller financing or rent-to-own, as well as looking into bridge loans and double mortgages.
+- Some creative ways to avoid a down payment are swapping properties, different approaches to negotiating with the seller, such as seller financing or rent-to-own, and looking into bridge loans and double mortgages.

 Important Considerations For Buying Property

-Understanding the types of properties that are available to you can also help you find options for paying nothing down.
+Understanding the types of properties available to you can also help you find options for paying nothing down.

 Co-ops would be a last option, as many co-op boards have strict regulations on how much should be put down.

-Furthermore, besides putting money upfront, the purchasing process involves closing costs.
+Furthermore, the purchasing process involves closing costs besides putting money upfront.
 Some of the programs mentioned below also can offer assistance with closing costs.

 Techniques To Shrink Your Down Payment

-The best way to get a good lending term out of a mortgage application is to still try to do things traditionally.
+The best way to get a good lending term out of a mortgage application is to do things still traditionally.

-Read more: What You Need to Know Before Your Buy Property in NY
+Read more: What You Need to Know Before You Buy Property in NY

-So, before you write off your down payment plan completely, consider these options instead.
+So, before you completely write off your down payment plan, consider these options.

 FHA Loans

-The FHA Loan program is a good way to make this happen, and it’s a government-backed program that’s designed to help first time homeowners get their new place.
+The FHA Loan program is an excellent way to make this happen, and it's a government-backed program designed to help first-time homeowners get their new place.

 Most people have FHA loans as their go-to first home loan.